 This is probably the best way to determine who is a good lawyer.
 The best place to seek recommendations about a lawyer is from professional people with whom you have dealt, the clergy, medical professionals, real estate sales people, accountants, insurance sales people etc. Most of these professionals have dealt with lawyers on a professional to professional basis.
 Lawyers are an excellent source of referral to other lawyers.
 If, for example, you dealt with a lawyer on a real estate transaction or for a will and now need a divorce lawyer, you should ask this lawyer for a referral.

 Friends who have employed a lawyer for the same purpose as you are seeking a lawyer may also be a good resource.
 Determine, however, if your friend who hired a lawyer in connection with a divorce had the same type of divorce problem that you did.
-If your friend had a simple divorce, with no contested issues, but you have a child custody problem, the lawyer who handled your friend’s simple divorce may not be suitable to you.

 You will notice if you read the yellow pages, and other advertising that lawyers never state (or never should state) that they specialize in a certain area of law.
 While Illinois law recognizes specialties in medicine, it does not recognize specialties in lawyers, except patent and admiralty law.
 Lawyers may, however, publish they “limit” their practice to a certain field of law, or that the lawyer’s practice is “concentrated” in certain areas of law.
 Because Illinois law does not recognize specialization by lawyers, the fact that a lawyer’s practice is “limited” to a certain area, or “concentrated” in certain areas, does not mean, as a matter of law, that the lawyer has specialized knowledge in an area of law.
 However, Illinois family law is complex requiring a knowledge of many different facets of the law that applies to divorce or parentage cases.
 So, one should look to a matrimonial lawyer who limits or concentrates his or her practice to family law.